mcguirepr89/BirdNET-system/README.md

 # BirdNET-system-for-raspi4 - built on https://github.com/kahst/BirdNET

-### This is still in development, but seems to work
-This project offers an installation script for BirdNET as a systemd service on RaspiOS-Buster-arm64-lite architecture.
+This project offers an installation script for BirdNET as a systemd service on arm64 (aarch64) Debian-based operating systems.
 The installation script offers to walk the user through setting up the '*birdnet.conf*' main configuration file interactively.
 A variety of configurations can be attained through this installation script.

 BirdNET-system can be configured with the following optional services:
 - A 24/7 recording script that can be easily configured to use any available sound card.